AdobeDocs/uxp/src/pages/uxp/reference-js/Global Members/HTML Elements/HTMLWebViewElement.md

 <a name="htmlwebviewelement-postmessage" id="htmlwebviewelement-postmessage"></a>

 ## postMessage(message, targetOrigin, transfer)
-Post a message to the content in the WebView.
-Note that the content in the WebView can also post a message to plugin via window.uxpHost.postMessage(msg).
+The plugin and the content within the WebView can communicate with each other using `postMessage` and listening to the 'message' event.
-The message sent to HTMLWebViewElement is also stringified & parsed by JSON.
-Plugin can receive the messages from WebView via 'message' event.

-<b>[Plugin]</b>
+[Plugin]
 - send messages to the content in the WebView `HTMLWebViewElement.postMessage(msg)`
-- receive messages from the content in the WebView `window.addEventListener("message", (e) => { ... })`
-  where `e: Event { origin: url of the content, source: window.HTMLWebViewElement, data: message }`
+- receive messages from the content in the WebView `window.addEventListener("message", (e) => {...})` where `e: Event { origin: url of the content, source: window.HTMLWebViewElement, data: message }`

-<b>[Content in the WebView]</b>
+[Content in the WebView]
-- send messages to plugin `window.uxpHost.postMessage(message)`
+- send messages to plugin `window.uxpHost.postMessage(msg)`
 - receive messages from plugin `window.addEventListener("message", (e) => { ... })` where `e: Event { origin: plugin id, source: window.uxpHost, data: message }`

 | Param | Type | Description |
 | --- | --- | --- |